 Retirement and 401(k) Plans.
 We offer a 401(k) plan to our employees based in the United States, including our named executive officers.
 The 401(k) plan provides for a company matching contribution based on the amount the employee voluntarily contributes, up to a maximum amount.
-In addition, all our named executive officers, except Mr. Powell, are participants in a noncontributory defined benefit retirement plan (Retirement

-Plan) and unfunded restoration plan (Restoration Plan), which are described in "Executive Compensation - Pension Benefits in Fiscal 2017."
+In addition, all our named executive officers, except Mr. Powell and Ms. Krause, are participants in a noncontributory defined benefit retirement plan (Retirement Plan) and unfunded restoration plan (Restoration Plan), which are described in "Executive Compensation - Pension Benefits in Fiscal 2018."
+In October 2018, our board of directors and our compensation committee approved amendments to freeze and terminate the Retirement Plan and Restoration Plan as of December 29, 2018 (Plan Termination Date).

 Our compensation committee adopted the Restoration Plan for the benefit of executive officers participating in our Retirement Plan whose benefits are reduced as a consequence of (i) applicable Internal Revenue Service (IRS) limits on the level of contributions and benefits and (ii) years of service limitations in our Retirement Plan.
-The Restoration Plan is designed to provide participants a comparable level of retirement benefits to those provided to other participants in our Retirement Plan, relative to their compensation as defined in our Retirement Plan.
-The Retirement Plan provides a monthly retirement benefit (beginning at normal retirement age 65) to participants calculated using a formula that is a percentage of average monthly compensation before retirement multiplied by years of service.
-Full credit is given under our Retirement Plan for the first 25 years of service and half credit is given for over 25 and up to 30 years of service.
-Under our Restoration Plan, full credit is given for years of service until the later of the participant's normal retirement date (the month after the participant reaches age 65) or 30 years of service.
+The Restoration Plan was designed to provide participants a comparable level of retirement benefits to those provided to other participants in our Retirement Plan, relative to their compensation as defined in our Retirement Plan.
+The Retirement Plan provided a monthly retirement benefit (beginning at normal retirement age 65) to participants calculated using a formula that was a percentage of average monthly compensation before retirement multiplied by years of service.
+Full credit was given under our Retirement Plan for the first 25 years of service and half credit was given for over 25 and up to 30 years of service.
+Under our Restoration Plan, full credit was given for years of service until the later of the participant's normal retirement date (the month after the participant reaches age 65) or 30 years of service.